-Rating:
+Rating: 1

-The Academy's Governmental Affairs Division has spoken with the US Department of Education Office of Special Education and Rehabilitative Services about this issue.
-The Academy will hold a face-to-face meeting with USDOE staff in November/December to discuss our concerns that scarce resources are being redirected from those with visual impairments or blindness and directed towards those with convergence insufficiency.
+The Academy's Governmental Affairs Division has identified the appropriate contact at the US Department of Education Office of Special Education and Rehabilitative Services to engage with on this issue.
+Prior to setting up a meeting, Division staff will engage with state societies, as well as stakeholder organizations such as AAPOS, to identify evidence that scarce resources are being redirected from those with visual impairments or blindness and directed towards those with convergence insufficiency.